Recipe by Rodney

 "This is a hearty bread.
-Mix it in the bread machine, but bake it in the oven.
-I recommend baking in the oven because the loaf is fuller and the top is much nicer.
-I hope you enjoy it." — Rodney
+Mix it in the bread machine (or stand mixer) but bake it in the oven.
+I recommend baking in the oven instead of the machine because the loaf is fuller and the top is much nicer.
+I hope you enjoy it."

 Watch video tips and tricks

 warm water (110 degrees F/45 degrees C)

 1 1/2 cups